Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 1. Direct Access

 Your hosting provider has root access.
 Your security provider sees your firewall logs.
 Your CRM partner has customer data.
+If that supplier is compromised, the attacker immediately has access to your critical systems without you noticing.

 2. Software Dependencies